Blog

 a) Scientific literature

-• Studies on effectiveness, security, use comparable technologies
+• Studies on the effectiveness, safety, and benefits of comparable technologies

 Tip: Use targeted databases such as PubMed, Embase or Cochrane Library.